Whispergate/Erebus/documentation-wrapper/erebus_wrapper/development.md

 The DLL-hijack path has an equivalent set under `1.1` – `1.1k` (see below).

+### 0.5m – 0.5o · Evasion backends

+Shared between the Shellcode Loader and DLL-hijack paths (both render into `config.hpp`).
+ClickOnce path is unaffected.

+- **0.5m Syscall Backend** - `TartarusGate` (built-in indirect-syscall shim page, default) or `SysWhispers3` (generated `Sw3Nt*` stubs).
+Hidden when `0.1 Loader Type = ClickOnce`.
+- **0.5n Callstack Spoofing** - enable `SpoofCall()` dispatch for Nt* calls. `InitCallstackSpoof()` runs in `RunEvasionPatches()` and locates an `add rsp, 0x68; ret` gadget inside the configured module list (see `0.5o`).
+Call sites fill `SpoofContext` and jump through the gadget, leaving a fake return frame pointing at the host module.
+Hidden for ClickOnce and x86.
+- **0.5o Callstack Spoof Modules** - comma-separated module names scanned, in order, for the gadget.
+First match wins.
+PEB-walk only - modules must already be mapped in the host process.
+Default: `ntdll.dll,kernel32.dll,kernelbase.dll`.
+Hidden unless `0.5n = True`.
+Displacement is fixed at `0x68` to match the `sub rsp, 112` frame in `callstack_spoof_gas.S`; changing it requires matching ASM edits.
+Operators can swap in modules that blend with the target host's benign telemetry (e.g. `user32.dll` in GUI procs, `winhttp.dll` in network tools) so the first spoofed frame above the Nt* call looks unremarkable.

 ### 0.8 · Output Extension Source

 - **0.8 Output Extension Source** - `Trigger` or `MalDoc`.
 Determines whether the `0.9*` block renders as trigger parameters or MalDoc parameters.